WH0LEWHALE/Linux-Strike/README.md

-# Kisak-Strike
+# Linux-Strike
-Kisak-Strike: Gentoo Offensive(KSGO) is a CS:GO port aimed towards Linux enthusiasts.
+Linux Strike: Mint Offensive(KSGO) is a CS:GO port aimed towards Linux enthusiasts.
+* Fork of Kisak Strike

 It can be built 100% Open-Source with optional Closed-source components.
 **(YOU DONT NEED THE CLOSED-SOURCE STUFF!)**

 - See the wiki page of repository for everything about compiling kisak strike and more...
-    - Here you can go to wiki: https://github.com/WH0LEWHALE/Kisak-Strike/wiki
+    - Here you can go to wiki: https://github.com/WH0LEWHALE/Linux-Strike/wiki

-Want to learn more about the History of Kisak-Strike?
-See this accompanying blog post: https://lwss.github.io/Kisak-Strike/

 ## License(s)
 ##### Any contributions made to Kisak-Strike will be considered donations to the public domain.